nrfconnect/sdk-nrfxlib/nrf_dm/doc/nrf_dm_usage.rst

    You can meet this synchronization requirement by starting the reflector earlier and increasing the timeout value, at the cost of higher power consumption.

 #.
-Call the :c:func:`nrf_dm_calc` function to perform the calculation.
-   The calculation must be performed between the measurements to obtain a valid result.
+Load the raw data using the :c:func:`nrf_dm_populate_report` function.

 #.
-Call the :c:func:`nrf_dm_report_get` function to get the results.
+Call the :c:func:`nrf_dm_calc` function or the :c:func:`nrf_dm_high_precision_calc` function to perform the calculation.
-   It returns a pointer to the :c:struct:`nrf_dm_report_t` structure which contains the :c:struct:`nrf_dm_dist_estimates_t` structure with an estimation of the distance.
+   On the nRF53 Series, do this on the application core for a reduced execution time.
+   On the network core of the nRF53 Series, the calculations are performed without an FPU which results in a much higher execution time.

+nRF53 Series
+************

+The Distance Measurement library comes with two precompiled libraries for the nRF53 Series.
+* The :file:`libnrf_dm.a` library implements the interface specified in :file:`nrf_dm.h`.
+* The :file:`libnrf_dm_calc.a` library partially implements the interface specified in :file:`nrf_dm.h`.

+  It only includes an implementation for the functions :c:func:`nrf_dm_calc` and :c:func:`nrf_dm_high_precision_calc`.

+The :file:`libnrf_dm_calc.a` library allows computing of the distance estimates on the application core.
+On the network core, the calculation is done without an FPU which results in a much higher execution time.

+The libraries can be used as follows:

+1. Perform the measurement on the network core as explained above.

+#.
+On the network core, load the raw data using the :c:func:`nrf_dm_populate_report` function.

+#.
+Transfer the populated report from the network core to the application core.

+#.
+On the application core, call the :c:func:`nrf_dm_calc` function or the :c:func:`nrf_dm_high_precision_calc` function to perform the calculation.